Qatar Airways: Al Maha Airways

-Al Maha Airways was a proposed airline based in Saudi Arabia, later based in Qatar, is fully owned by Qatar Airways.
+Al Maha Airways was a proposed airline to serve the Saudi Arabian market.
 It used a similar livery, except in green instead of burgundy.
 It was planned to launch in September 2014 and by May 2015 the airline had already taken delivery of 4 Airbus A320 aircraft.

 In February 2017, Qatar Airways announced that the Al Maha Airways project had been cancelled and the airline would not start operations due to ongoing issues gaining its operational license and the Qatar diplomatic crisis.

 Livery

 Qatar Airways has an oryx, the national animal of the State of Qatar, as its logo.
-The aircraft decor includes the word Qatar appearing in burgundy-coloured letters on a light grey background at both sides of the forward part of the fuselage with the word Al Qataria in Arabic titles appearing close to it in a darker grey and a smaller typeface.
+The aircraft livery includes the word Qatar in burgundy-coloured letters on a light grey background at both sides of the forward part of the fuselage, with the word in Arabic titles appearing close to it in a darker grey and a smaller typeface.
 A burgundy oryx in a grey background adorns the tailfin.
 The airline unveiled this branding in 2006.

 Natural gas to liquid fuel demonstration

-On October 12, 2009, a Qatar Airways Airbus A340-600 conducted the world's first commercial passenger flight using a mixture of kerosene and synthetic gas-to-liquids (GTL) fuel, produced from natural gas, on its flight from London's Gatwick Airport to Doha.
+On October 12, 2009, a Qatar Airways Airbus A340-600 conducted the world's first commercial passenger flight using a mixture of kerosene and synthetic gas-to-liquids (GTL) fuel, produced from natural gas, on a flight from London Gatwick Airport to Doha.
 The experiment's purpose was to demonstrate the viability of jet fuel made from a source not subject to rapidly fluctuating oil prices.
 Also, positioning natural gas in particular as an alternative source of jet fuel is in the interests of the Qatari government; Qatar is the world's leading exporter of natural gas.
 However, some experts believe that GTL fuel is likely to remain a marginal choice due to an expensive production process.